polyaxon/polyaxon/docs/concepts/experiments.md

 After running this experiment, we can imagine that you were not satisfied with the result and that you wanted to try another learning rate `0.5`.
 If you hardcoded the value and passed it directly `--lr=0.01`, you would be obliged to updated the polyaxonfile.yml.
-Of course we can do that also now, but since we declared the `lr` in the declarations sections, we can create instead another file `polyaxonfile_override.yml` to override just that section:
+Of course we can do that also now, but since we declared the `lr` in the params sections, we can create instead another file `polyaxonfile_override.yml` to override just that section:

 > "You can call your polyaxonfiles anything you want"